GoogleChrome/web.dev/src/site/content/en/blog/oyo-case-study/index.md

   especially those with lower-end devices.

 Running in Chrome also has a number of handy perks.
-For example, TWAs use the data in Chrome's cache, including cookies and anything stored using the
-[Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+For example, TWAs share Chrome's storage, including cookies, passwords, and anything stored using the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
 One benefit of this setup is that users stay logged in across the browser and the TWA app.

+{% Aside %}
+Android browsers other than Chrome will also support TWAs soon.
+You can specify what browser you want your app to use, though it's best to select the user's default browser.
+{% endAside %}

 ## Building OYO Lite